 Watch this funny video to understand better the differences between Tuscan cities.

-The neapolitan is recognised by UNESCO as a real language and you can hear it in the Naples’ area and in the Campania region.
-It’s very difficult to understand and it differs from the italian language because of its Greek origins.
+The Neapolitan is recognized by UNESCO as a real language and you can hear it in the Naples’ area and in the Campania region.
+It’s very difficult to understand and it differs from the Italian language because of its Greek origins.

 Sicily is a fantastic island full of traditions and habits which speaks a language made of many influences.
-Due to its strategic location Latins, Greeks, Arabians and many more ancient civilisations generated a mixed language that nowadays is still studied.
+Due to its strategic location Latins, Greeks, Arabians, and many more ancient civilizations generated a mixed language that nowadays is still studied.

-Also in the north of Italy there are many dialects which can be impossible to understand and one of them is the venetian for sure!
+Also in the north of Italy, there are many dialects which can be impossible to understand and one of them is the Venetian for sure!
 If you listen carefully you’ll discover that often the vowels are cut off.
-“Cane” become “can” or “pane” become “pan”.
+“Cane” became “can” or “pane” become “pan”.

-The Ligurian dialect is spoken in the region of Liguria and it’s one of the most recognisable dialect of the north of Italy.
-There are many variation of this dialect but the most important is the one spoken in Genova for sure.
+The Ligurian dialect is spoken in the region of Liguria and it’s one of the most recognizable dialects of the north of Italy.
+There are many variations of this dialect but the most important is the one spoken in Genova for sure.
 Did you know that “Genova” is also called “Zena”?

-Did you know that in the city of Alghero (north-west of Sardinia) you can hear an arcaic variation of the Catalan?
-That’s because of a Spanish immigration occurred in the late 1300.
+Did you know that in the city of Alghero (northwest of Sardinia) you can hear an archaic variation of the Catalan?
+That’s because Spanish immigration occurred in late 1300.

 Want to hear some “Sardo”?
 Watch this video!

-If you go to Puglia to discover its beaches or the fantastic food you’ll hear for sure its dialect that is often incomprehensible to most of the italians.
-Dialects of Puglia are divisible in two, and both of them originate from latin.
+If you go to Puglia to discover its beaches or the fantastic food you’ll hear for sure its dialect that is often incomprehensible to most Italians.
+Dialects of Puglia are divisible in two, and both of them originate from Latin.
 They mostly come from the city of Bari and the Salento area.
 Try to say “Salento: lu’ sole, lu’ mare, lu’ ientu”, this means “Salento: the sun, the sea, the wind” and it’s a very common quote related to the Salento area.

-Are you curious about the other dialects and laguages of Italy?
+Are you curious about the other dialects and languages of Italy?
 Let’s see this map together, can you count them all?